 Could the attacks of 9/11 have been wholly or partially engineered by agencies within the USA itself, as around 50% of the world’s population now believes?
 Did the 7/7 London bombings take place as we were told?
 Could Russian intelligences have been involved in the infamous Moscow apartment-block explosions?
 Were the Russians really behind the poisoning of ex-agent Sergie Skripal and his daughter in Salisbury, or could it have been a false-flag attempt to encourage a new Cold War?

 Was evidence of a crashed flying saucer found near Roswell hidden in the legendary Area 51?
 Why do so many people believe that evidence for UFOs and ETs is actively covered-up?
 Did a race of reptilian aliens seed a bloodline aeons ago which has been handed down through the ruling classes over the centuries?

 8 – NEW WORLD ORDER CONSPIRACIES

 Is there a secret governing elite ruling from the shadows, using fear, economic manipulation and control agendas to create a network of global superstates?
 What will happen to individual liberty if micro-chipping is enforced in an increasingly intrusive surveillance state?
 What are the secrets of the occult Bohemian Grove rituals, known to be attended by high-level politicians?
-What is the basis of the belief that ‘chemtrails’ and high-energy technology such as the controversial HAARP project are being used to oppress humankind..?
+Is ‘Agenda 21’ an environmental front for harsh authoritarianism planned to depopulate the world?
+What is the basis of the belief that ‘chemtrails’ and high-energy technology such as 5G communications and the controversial HAARP project are being used to oppress humankind..?